Affiliate Disclosure: All links pay commissionReading Time: 4 minutes

 Releases which talk about battery-savings always keep bringing the discussions back to the inability of Wear OS/Apple Watch type watches to handle multi-day trip scenarios rather than focussing marketing minds on some of the awesome stuff that the Suunto 7 can perform.
 The Suunto 7 is a well-made ‘shell’ to Wear OS, certainly one of the best, and the Suunto app is the best sports Wear OS app.
 It’s just that Wear OS isn’t the best OS, even though I like it.

 So then we inevitably go on to muse about future techy things like the next generation of SnapDragon WearOS chips and the next technical release of Wear OS – neither of which will solve the battery problem for multi-day adventurers by the way.
-I would have rather talked about seeing my STRAVA Routes syncing straight through to my Suunto 7, that would solved a problem that many of us have.
+I would have rather talked about seeing my STRAVA Routes syncing straight through to my Suunto 7, that would solve a problem that many of us have.
 That would have been a nice story.

 Detailed Suunto 7 Review